Summer Planning for Fall

 We recognize that distance learning cannot fully meet the needs of some students with special needs, and we are evaluating the extent to which we can provide therapeutic services to students who need them.

-Since we will offer distance learning as an option after hybrid learning starts, we will postpone the opening of Highline Virtual Academy until Fall 2021.
-This allows us to fully focus on our improved distance learning program, which will be significantly different than what students experienced last spring.
+Since we will offer distance learning as an option after hybrid learning starts, the opening of Highline Virtual Academy was postponed until Fall 2021.
+This allows us to fully focus on our improved distance learning program, which will be significantly different than what students experienced in spring 2020.

 This also gives us the opportunity to thoughtfully develop a permanent high-quality, challenging online school for Highline students who thrive in this environment.